MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Use the BigQuery bulk loader to batch load inventory changes into a daily inventory movement table.
 Calculate balances in a view that joins it to the historical inventory balance table.
 Update the inventory balance table nightly.

 **Memorize:** `C) Use the BigQuery streaming the stream changes into a daily inventory movement table.
 Calculate balances in a view that joins it to the historical inventory balance table.
 Update the inventory balance table nightly.`

-**Quick reason:** Use the BigQuery streaming the stream changes into a daily inventory movement table.
-Calculate balances in a view that joins it to the historical inventory balance tab...

 <details>
 <summary>Full explanation</summary>